About Form Views

 E-Commerce

-Within this section, you have the ability to activate e-commerce functionality in your application.
+Within this section, you can activate e-commerce functionality in your application.
 This feature will enable you to securely accept payments through the form and establish a customer profile for future charges.

 Tip: To learn more about using e-commerce in your app, see our article here.